ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 docker pull atomsci/atomsci-ampl:latest
 ```

-## 3. Run the AMPL image interactively
+## 3. Start a container from the AMPL image using the interactive flag

 ```
 docker run -it -p 8888:8888 -v </local_workspace_folder>:</directory_in_docker> atomsci/atomsci-ampl